Are you a job hopper? If so, don’t worry.

 What is a job hopper?

-- You have had more than 5 jobs, at more than 2 companies, in a 7 year period of time.
+- You’ve had more than 5 jobs, at more than 2 companies, during a 7 year period

-- You haven’t spent more than a year in the same role.
+- You haven’t spent more than a year in the same role…ever

-- You find yourself looking for a new job after being in your role for less than 3 months.
+- You start looking for a new job after being in your current role for less than 3 months

-- Your resume is full of job titles that do not show growth or progression.
+- Your resume is full of lateral job titles

 If your resume makes you look more like a job hopper than a ladder climber, here’s what to do.

 Remove any job on your resume that doesn’t line up with the job you’re applying for.

 For example, if you’re applying for a financial analyst position, then your first job out of college as a social media specialist should come off your resume.

 The same is true for any job you had in high school or any internship experience that has nothing to do with finance.